-Autism Outreach,

-Education Psychology Service,

-School Health Advisory Service,

-Speech and Language Therapy,

-Visual and Hearing impairment team

-Oakfield Outreach and

-Birkett House Outreach.
+RR We work with the following agencies to provide support for children with SEND: ΛΛ Autism Outreach, Education Psychology Service, Outside Agencies School Health Advisory Service, - Speech and Language Therapy, Visual and Hearing impairment team Oakfield Outreach and Birkett House Outreach.
 We will ask your permission before we arrange for any outside agencies to come in and work with your child.
 Once the feedback has been received we will call you in for a meeting to share the advice.

-All children are included in every aspect of the school curriculum and the school endeavours to include all pupils on school trips, visits and extracurricular activities.

-Provision of an inclusive curriculum for pupils with SEND

-Pupils with SEND are given roles and responsibilities to encourage them to be confident and to develop self-esteem.
-Greenfield School has a very inclusive ethos and offers a wide range of extra-curricular activities.

-Risk assessments are completed by staff prior to any trips/ visits and where appropriate parents are invited to participate.
+All children are included in every aspect of the school curriculum and the school endeavours to include all pupils on school trips, visits and extra-curricular activities.
+Provision of an inclusive curriculum for pupils with SEND Pupils with SEND are given roles and responsibilities to encourage them to be confident and to develop self-esteem.
+Greenfield School has a very inclusive ethos and offers a wide range of extra-curricular activities. pupils with SEND Risk assessments are completed by staff prior to any trips/ visits and where appropriate parents are invited to participate.
 Reasonable adjustments are made to meet any additional needs wherever possible.
 TAs provide 1:1 support for pupils with a high level of need at playtimes and lunchtimes, and the school operates a buddy system on the playground where pupils are encouraged to mentor and support their peers.
 Where there is a financial implication, pupils in receipt of pupil premium may be subsidised by the school to enable them to participate in school trips/visits.
 All our extra-curricular activities and school visits are available to all our children, including our before-and after-school clubs.
 All children are encouraged to go on our trips such as residentials and overnight stays at school.

-All children are encouraged to take part in sports day, school competitions, school assemblies and performances, workshops, etc.

-All children are encouraged to apply for roles of responsibility in school e.g.

-school council, house group leaders, technical team etc. No child is ever excluded from taking part in these activities because of their SEN or disability.
+All children are encouraged to take part in sports day, school competitions, school assemblies and performances, workshops, etc. All children are encouraged to apply for roles of responsibility in school e.g. school council, house group leaders, technical team etc. No child is ever excluded from taking part in these activities because of their SEN or disability.
 Please read the school's accessibility plan for further information about the steps we have taken to prevent disabled children from being treated less favourably than other children and the arrangements we have made to help children with SEND access our school.
 Information and support services for families can be accessed in the first instant by contacting the school directly via email on office@greenfield.leics.sch.uk or by telephone on 0116 2773584.
-If parents have concerns of a pastoral nature or day to day issues they should contact their child's class teacher directly.
-If concerns are of a more Contact details educational nature or are about SEND, parents should then contact the SENCO. for support Further advice and support for parents can be found at SENDIASS - Special educational needs and disability information, advice and support service.
+Contact details for support If parents have concerns of a pastoral nature or day to day issues they should contact their child's class teacher directly.
+If concerns are of a more educational nature or are about SEND, parents should then contact the SENCO.
+Further advice and support for parents can be found at SENDIASS - Special educational needs and disability information, advice and support service.
 Tel: 0116 3055614 Email: sendiass@leics.gov.uk Website: www.leicestershire.gov.uk If you are not satisfied that your concern has been addressed, then you may make an appointment to speak to one of the Assistant Heads or Deputy Head Teacher.
 If they cannot solve your issue, then an appointment can be made to speak to the Head of School.
 If you are not happy with the response, then you may contact the governors through the school office.
-Martin Smith-Chair of Governors Helen Jarvis - SEND Governor The Leicestershire's Local Authority Local Offer can be found at Special educational needs and disability | Leicestershire County Council Leicestershire Local Offer
+Martin Smith- Chair of Governors Helen Jarvis - SEND Governor Finance Finance Finance Finance The Leicestershire's Local Authority Local Offer can be found at Special educational needs and disability Leicestershire County Council Leicestershire Local Offer